Great Smoky Mountains National Park

 I also use AllTrails.
 I did pay for AllTrails+ ($35.99/year) this year since my husband and I have been doing a lot of hiking.
 You can create different lists and then save specific hikes underneath the relevant list.
 You can also download offline content for specific trails in this app.
 I always have a few different trails scoped out and the offline content downloaded for each trail I am considering doing.

 We recently moved to Knoxville, which means we're roughly an hour from the park.
 What a dream come true!
-We've already been 3 times, and I foresee many more visits in our future.
-We have been getting daily passes from the Great Smokies Welcome Center in Townsend, TN when we head into the park.
-I think we'll be getting an annual pass shortly - We just weren't quite sure how often we'd be visiting the park when we first moved out here.
+We've already been multiple times, and I foresee many more visits in our future.
+We had been getting daily passes from the Great Smokies Welcome Center in Townsend, TN when we were heading to the park, but we've since purchased an annual parking pass.

 The first time we visited (10/5/24), we set out to hike the Laurel Falls Trail.
 The trailhead is off of Fighting Creek Gap Road in Sevierville, and it is a really popular trail.
+NOTE: This trail is currently closed for much-needed renovations for 18 months as of Jan.
+6, 2025.
 We actually had to park a ways away and walk a decent distance to the trailhead because the parking lot at the trailhead was full.
 There were a lot of people out hiking, but it was still quite enjoyable, and the trail dead-ends at the beautiful 80-foot Laurel Falls.
 The waterfall is divided in between the upper and lower falls, and the trail will lead you to a cross-bridge at the base of the upper falls.
 It was early October, and the leaves were ever so slightly beginning to change colors.
 It was still warm outside, but the trail was very shaded, so I never got too hot.
 There are no bathrooms at this trailhead (or anywhere nearby), so plan ahead for that.

 Distance: 2.4 miles